- On choosing between waxed and leather woodworking aprons

 #1 Best waxed canvas woodworking apron

-And if you thought the tools are gonna weigh you down, the cross-back straps will save the day.
+And if you thought the tools were gonna weigh you down, the cross-back straps will save the day.
 They hold pretty well to give a stronghold and still remain comfortable with their breathable pads.

 So if you like putting in more tools, go ahead because the steel rivets on grommets fasten securely to avoid tearing.